 Got vegetarians over for Christmas Day lunch?
 Use our easy step-by-step picture guide to make this eye-catching, meat-free starter for your veggie crowd, topped with candied walnuts and crisp herbs.
-More vegetarian Christmas recipes here.
+More vegetarian Christmas recipes here

 Want a easy yet impressive starter recipe for your Christmas Day dinner?
 Our smoked mackerel pâté is simple to make but packs in a lot of flavour.
 Served with cucumber and pickled beetroot makes it a bit more special.

 Mix up your meat terrine with this tuna fish pâté.
 Our creamy tuna niçoise pâté recipe is super simple and takes no time at all to make.
 This recipe serves 6, is ready in 15 minutes and makes for a perfect start to your Christmas feast.
-Check out more of our best Christmas recipes and ideas here.
+Check out more of our best Christmas recipes and ideas here

 Another great prepare-ahead recipe, ham hock terrine is also a great way to use up leftover Christmas ham.
 It could be made for the Boxing Day buffet or to enjoy in the down time between Christmas and New Year.
 It's packed full of meat while the pineapple-ginger relish is a sweet and spicy accompaniment.
-Discover more of our Christmas leftover recipes here.
+Discover more of our Christmas leftover recipes here

 This guinea fowl terrine makes a great alternative from ham and chicken.
 Packed with prunes, juniper berries and wrapped in bacon, it's got a great variety of fruity flavours.
-This could be served on a Christmas Eve, a delicious way to start off the festive feast.
+This could be served on a Christmas Eve, a great way to start off the festive feast.